jenh/ArcadeParty/README.md

     ```
     $ aws lambda list-functions
     ```
-2. Delete the function, you can use the Function name or Arn:
+2. Delete the function.
+You can use the Function name or Arn.

     ```
-    aws lambda delete-function --function-name ask-ap_demo-default-default-12345678901
+    $ aws lambda delete-function --function-name ask-ap_demo-default-default-12345678901
     ```

+    ---

-Note: Be careful here; make sure you are deleting the correct function!
+    **Warning!** Be careful here; make sure you are deleting the correct function.

+    ---

 **To delete unused IAM roles using the AWS CLI:**